 They are not malignant or contagious but can cause irritation and chaffing.
 They are easily diagnosed by a GP but removal should be conducted by a dermatologist.

-Skin tags can be snipped off with surgical scissors or treated with a laser to degrade the growth.
-Some can be treated with photodynamic therapy which involves an application of a chemical which is activated by a strong light resulting in the destruction of the skin tag.
+Skin tags can be snipped off with surgical scissors or treated with photodynamic therapy which involves an application of a chemical which is activated by a strong light resulting in the destruction of the skin tag.